 The car did eventually start, but then the engine stalled a few times on the way to the reception at New Orleans Board of Trade on Magazine Street in the downtown area, delaying the couple's arrival a bit.
 The bride and groom eventually arrived, a little late but still cheerful despite these minor but memorable mishaps along the way.

 I always love when couples choose to have unconventional wedding transportation like this!
-Another favorite was when a bride's father, knowing his daughter's disdain for El Caminos (those rather funky looking station wagon / truck mashups from the 1970s), hired one as the getaway car for the end of the reception... the look on her face was priceless!
+Another favorite was when a bride's father, knowing his daughter's disdain for El Caminos (those rather funky looking station wagon / truck mashups from the 1970s), secretly hired one as the getaway car for the end of the reception... the look on her face when she walked out of the reception venue at the end of the night and saw it was priceless!

 Location: 1545 State St, New Orleans, LA 70118.